DeForestt/aflat/Docs.md

 };
 ```

-- A function can have an Optional argument by using the * opporator before.
-If the argument is not given, it will be passed as 'NULL'
+- A function can have an optional argument by using the * opporator before.
+If the argument is not given, it will be passed as `NULL`

 Example:
 ```js